Humanizing Section 508 Accessibility for Your Website

 - Make sure that tabular data is coded properly

-In order to ensure that the cells of the table beneath the table headers are correctly sorted, you need make sure that the table headers use the correct code when displaying data.
+In order to ensure that the cells of the table beneath the table headers are correctly sorted, you need to make sure that the table headers use the correct code when displaying data.

 - Provide users extra time before timing them out of a form